 Born in Perth, Ms Ogawa was raised by her Japanese parents to value her cultural identity.
 Encouraged by family friends working for Japanese investors, she pursued a career as a lawyer capable of advising clients in Japanese on complex Australian transactions and projects.

-Now in her 28th year at Ashurst, Ms Ogawa has had the privilege of “living and breathing” the Japan-Australia business relationship as it has expanded and diversified from its foundations in minority interests in mining and energy joint ventures to wholly-owned businesses across real estate, renewable energy, hydrogen, carbon farming, logistics, financial services and insurance, business services, food and beverage, agriculture (including forestry), retail and healthcare.
+Now in her 30th year at Ashurst, Ms Ogawa has had the privilege of “living and breathing” the Japan-Australia business relationship as it has expanded and diversified from its foundations in minority interests in mining and energy joint ventures to wholly-owned businesses across real estate, renewable energy, hydrogen, carbon farming, logistics, financial services and insurance, infrastructure, business services, food and beverage, agriculture (including forestry), retail and healthcare.

 Ms Ogawa spent four years in Ashurst’s Tokyo office during which time she served on the executive council of the Australian and New Zealand Chamber of Commerce in Japan.
 She continues to be actively involved in building opportunities and connections between Japan and Australia, including as co-chair of the Australia-Japan Business Council of Victoria and as a member of the Australia-Japan Research Centre Advisory Board.

 As a champion of diversity and inclusion, Ms Ogawa served as the chair of the Gender Equity and Inclusion Subcommittee of the Australia-Japan Business Co-operation Committee from 2023 to 2024.
 She was one of the founding members of the Australia-Japan Businesswomen’s Network in 2023.
-The Network has now launched in Melbourne, Sydney, Brisbane, Tokyo and Perth for women to meet and support other women seeking opportunities in the Australia-Japan business community.
+The Network has now launched in Melbourne, Sydney, Brisbane, Tokyo, Canberra and Perth for women to meet and support other women seeking opportunities in the Australia-Japan business community.

 She is passionate about building Japan-Australia communities and future leaders through mentoring and sponsoring talented Japanese-speaking Australian-qualified lawyers.